thejunglejane/thejunglejane.github.io/_posts/projects/2015-04-12-datums-a-postgresql-pipeline-for-reporter.markdown

 After about a year, I had amassed enough reports that I was ready to go full-on [Feltron](http://feltron.com/) on myself.[^1] I have Reporter set up to automatically export your data as JSON to a folder in Dropbox, and I needed an easy way to get the data into PostgreSQL because KEEP CALM AND JUST ALWAYS USE POSTGRES.

 So I built [Datums](https://www.github.com/thejunglejane/datums).
 Datums is a pipeline for Reporter that will take the JSON files exported by Reporter and load them into a PostgreSQL database.
 The datums data model is defined using the [SQLAlchemy ORM](http://www.sqlalchemy.org/), and the datums library handles adding, updating, and deleting reports.
 The datums command line tool makes it super easy to insert records in batches.
 I have a cron job that runs every morning that inserts the reports from the day before with

 `yesterday=$(date -v -1d +"%Y-%m-%d")`
 `datums --add $REPORTER_PATH/$yesterday-reporter-export.json`

-You can install datums
+You can download and install datums from [github](https://www.github.com/thejunglejane/datums).

 ### Survey